drashland/accio/docs/quickstart/deno_typescript.md

       })
       .array("body")           // In the object, target the array named "body" .first()                 // Target the first object in the array

-    type SomeType = {
+    // Create the typing for the result type SomeType = {
       type: string;
       text: string;
     };

-    const typedResult = result.get<SomeType>();
+    // Use the `.get()` call and pass in the typing to get a typed result const typedResult = result.get<SomeType>();

     console.log(typedResult.type);